epixieme/dogmeetdog/README.md

 If you wish to fork and clone the code then feel free.

-This is a React project created with Vite React Router 6.18, React Query, GraphQL and Socket.io.
+This is a React project.

 To run it please install node and then install all dependencies by running the following from a terminal: